t-d-k/LibreCrypt/docs/pkcs11_support.md

 * Click "New..."
 * Enter a meaningful name of the token, and select the cypher to be used for the encryption

-It should be noted that the range of cyphers available for use is determined by the capabilities of your token, and not DoxBox
+It should be noted that the range of cyphers available for use is determined by the capabilities of your token, and not LibreCrypt
 * Click "OK" and the new key will be created

 * Select the secret key to be used to encrypt your volume CDB/keyfile.